jeonghanlee/epics-trainings/docs/CH2/ciwithgitlab.md

 ### Check the CI Process
 Please check `line 38` where you can find `Enjoy Everlasting EPICS!`.
 After this line, you can see the new log for `Cloning into 'site-modules'...`.

-If you see that message, it indicates that you have configured the `.sitmodules` file correctly.
+If you see that message, it indicates that you have configured the `.sitemodules` file correctly.
 Your entire CI process requires more time to compile these modules.

 |![Step 10](images/step10-debian12-CI-sitemodules.png)|
 | :---: |